 - Build a micro SaaS app or niche website that could generate enough income to replace your current salary and give you both time and location freedom

-Learning to build command line applications with Ruby will give you the confidence you desperately need to sell yourself to potential consulting clients or employers, so that you can get paid to use your programming skills and knowledge.
+Learning to build command line applications with Ruby will give you the confidence you desperately need to sell yourself to potential consulting clients and/or employers, so that you can get paid to use your programming skills and knowledge.

 It’ll help you believe in your own capabilities to build useful web and mobile applications from scratch, without following another step-by-step tutorial that’s outdated and impractical.